POS Reconciliation & How It’s Done in 7 Steps

 Bottom Line

-When you regularly compare your expected sales (those in your POS software) to the actual numbers from your credit card processing statements and cash drawers, you’re warding off potentially big accounting errors.
+When you regularly compare and balance your expected sales (those in your POS software) with the actual numbers from your credit card processing statements and cash drawers, you’re warding off potentially big accounting errors.
 You could spot patterns of theft or small discrepancies that, over time, add up to significant losses.